Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-A somewhat unknown (to me) Chicago band seemed to come out of nowhere with a monumentally magnificent début.
+A somewhat unknown (to me) Chicago band, Professor Emeritus, seemed to come out of nowhere with a monumentally magnificent début.
 I’ve been enamored with it since.
 Taking all the best aspects of Metal, Doom, Power Metal, and Heavy Rock from the last four decades, the band put a huge dent in the status quo with their thrilling first outing.
 I expect great things from this band.
 Streaming here.

 ‘Juggernaut‘ – Dollar Llama

-One of heavy music’s more prolific, yet tragically underexposed bands is Portugal’s Dollar Llama.
+One of heavy music’s more prolific, yet tragically underexposed bands are Portugal’s Dollar Llama.
 They put a 2017 feather in their cap with the aptly named ‘Juggernaut’.
 It captures the band doing what it is they do best, creating some of the most enthralling Rock music in the world.
 Southern-fried, groove-fueled, and simply fantastic, if there’s one band I could pick to share with everyone on this planet it would be Dollar Llama.
 Obscenely overlooked, with many completely unaware of their existence period.
 If you want to discover a worthwhile band, Dollar Llama is it and ‘Juggernaut’ is a fine place to start.

 ‘Grand Rites‘ – Dead Quiet

 Vancouver’s Dead Quiet recently returned with their sophomore opus, proving the hysteria over their 2015 introduction was no fluke.
-With a heavy 70s bent to their moving proto-metal output, the band (possessing past / present members of Barn Burner, 3 Inches Of Blood, Anciients, Hashteroid, and more) released this phenomenal mold-breaker of a record.
+With a heavy ’70s bent to their moving proto-metal output, the band (possessing past/ present members of Barn Burner, 3 Inches Of Blood, Anciients, Hashteroid, and more) released this phenomenal mold-breaker of a record.
 Astounding from start to finish.

 ‘Journey To Ascension And The Loss Of Tomorrow‘ – Thousand Vision Mist

-I’m about convinced the members of TVM sold their souls for progressive Rock ‘n Roll, because this year’s full-length release leaped light years ahead from their 2015 Demo.
+I’m about convinced the members of TVM sold their souls for progressive Rock ‘n Roll because this year’s full-length release leaped light years ahead from their 2015 Demo.
 I say that with no disrespect to anyone, but what this trio transmitted on this outing is nothing short of rejuvenating.
 All of those people claiming to be aficionados of Prog Rock are far from such if not singing the praises of 2017’s gift from Thousand Vision Mist.